tytydraco/yessleep/out/Have_you_ever_played_Simon_Stays.md

 “Daniel told me about it,” Richie continued.
 “He said it’s only for adults.”

-“Ewww… This isn’t going to be like the time that-”
+“Ewww… This isn’t going to be like the time that—”

-“- It’s not porn, Amber,” Richie interrupted.
+“— It’s not porn, Amber,” Richie interrupted.

-“I still have nightmares of those two girls and-”
+“I still have nightmares of those two girls and—”

-“- It’s *not* porn,” Richie adamantly reiterated.
+“— It’s *not* porn,” Richie adamantly reiterated.
 “It’s a game for adults.
 Are you an adult, Amber?“

 I frowned.
 “No, Richie, and neither are you.
 But I’m old enough to know that urban legends are dumb.”